revanth83/revanth83.github.io/_posts/2026-04-04-Advanced_CATE_Estimation_approaches.md

 ## 8. Uplift by decile

-This is one of the chapter's main ideas.
+This is one of the main ideas of the analysis.

 ### Intuition
 1. Score each unit by predicted uplift.